the-magnificents/sphinx-elearning/docs/source/style-guide.rst

 QGIS Icons
 ----------

-We use the icons library vor version 3.10 creatred by the QGIS community.
-Icons are referenced suing **substitutions**.
+We use the icons library for version 3.10 creatred by the QGIS community.
+Icons are referenced using **substitutions**.
 To use such substitutions you only need to know the ``|lable|`` of the substitution.
 You can find a complete list of substitution and their lables in the `QGIS document guidelines <https://docs.qgis.org/3.10/en/docs/documentation_guidelines/substitutions.html>`_.

 .. code-block:: rst